DiskoLib/Disko/README.md

 6. [Related Projects](#related-projects)

 ## Setup
+**For now, you cannot use Disko in actual environments.
+It is an early ALPHA state.**
 To use Disko in your project, add the following to your relevant build file:

 <details>